Saving Areng Valley

 16 February 2017

-In 2013, the Ministry of Mines and Energy and the Chinese energy giant Sinohydro were aiming to build a huge hydro-dam that would have obliterated the precious Areng Valley., home to more than 30 species of rare and or endangered species of wildlife.
+In 2013, Cambodia's government resurrected plans to build a huge hydro-dam that would have destroyed the precious Areng Valley, home to more than 30 species of rare and or endangered species of wildlife.
 The project had already been dumped twice before by two other companies for being uneconomic.
-We teamed up with local indigenous communities and activists from across the country and managed to force the government to
+We teamed up with local indigenous communities, whose livelihoods would have been obliterated by the dam, as well as activists from across the country, and managed to force the government to

 Support the awesome work